📸For Professional Photographers

 Cons

-• Long days can reduce hourly value
+• Very long days reduce effective hourly rate

-• Must estimate accurately
+• Must estimate day length accurately

 Best For

-Wedding photography, full-day corporate events
+Wedding photography, full-day corporate events, conferences, multi-location commercial shoots

 Pros

-• Scales with deliverables
+• Scales with campaign size and reach

 • Works for commercial licensing